DigitalHammer/Scarlet/README.md

 *Note: These directions assume previous knowledge of Azure fundamentals and basic Linux command-line skills.*
 - Build one or more virtual machines in Azure
   - Utilize Azure size stated in `Virtual Machines (5)` section above
+    - The sizes listed are minimum requirements to run the server(s)
-  - Building multiple DVWA servers creates redundancy
+  - Building multiple DVWA servers creates redundancy but only one virtual machine is required to get DVWA up and running
   - Group all servers intended to host DVWA into the same `resource group, virtual network, and availability set`
   - Do not give them a public IP.
 The load balancer will provide the public IP to access DVWA over HTTP
 - Verify network security group inbound rules have been created